Tax, bookkeeping & compliance Updated June 2026

 Corporate Income Tax (CIT)

-Serbia's flat corporate income tax rate applies to the net taxable profit of all Serbian entities — DOOs, branches, and representative offices.
-No progressive rate, no surcharge.
+Serbia's flat corporate income tax applies to the net taxable profit of all Serbian entities — DOOs, branches, and representative offices.
+No progressive rate, no surcharge, no minimum tax.

 10%